UofC-GNCTR-2024/Logo/README.md

 - The `*_inkscape.svg` files are inkscape SVG files.
 These are the ones that should be actively worked on (if using inkscape)
 - The `*_optimized.svg` files are the ones that should be used for most purposes (web, printing, embroidery, etc.)
 - The `*_plain.svg` files are perhaps useful for active development in other programs than inkscape.
 Probably not useful for much of anything.
+- The `*.png` files are PNG exports that are 96 DPI or 500x500px.
+These can be used for whatever.

 ## Versioning
 This repo uses semantic versioning.